 - Settlement.
-After sale settlement of the net sum due to you normally takes place after 14 days of the sale, by crossed cheque to the seller, unless the buyer has not paid for the goods.
+After sale settlement of the net sum due to you normally takes place after 14 days of the sale, by bank transfer or crossed cheque to the seller, unless the buyer has not paid for the goods.
 In this case no settlement will be made but we will take your instructions in the light of our conditions of sale.
 You authorise any sums owed by you to us on other transactions to be deducted from the sale proceeds.
 You must note the liability to reimburse the proceeds of sale to us as under the circumstances provided for in condition 9 above.
 You should therefore bear this potential liability in mind before parting with the proceeds of sale until the expiry of 28 days from the sale date.

 - Insurance cover and risk.
 Unless otherwise instructed in writing, all goods on our premises and in their custody will be insured against the risk of fire, theft following forcible entry and water damage (but not against accidental breakage or damage).
 The value of the goods to be covered shall be the reserve, or in the case of unreserved lots, the lower estimate.
 We shall not be responsible for damage to or the loss, theft or destruction of any goods not so insured upon the owner’s written instructions.
 We shall not be responsible for accidental breakage, loss or damage howsoever caused, unless directly caused by the negligence of their employees.
 In respect of any article delivered to us, if the vendor has in force a policy of insurance in which is specifically mentioned as being insured, whether or not for any agreed sum or value, the vendor shall notify his insurers and shall himself note our interest as bailee in such policy.